Things Organization Should Know to Secure Their DNS

 Experts suggest closing all unnecessary server ports and avoiding unwanted OS services.
 In addition, use a firewall to filter your traffic and allow essential services like SSH and the DNS server.
 All these things will alleviate the possibility of a DNS attack.

-A small and average size DOS and DDOS reduce by modifying network filters, HTTP services, and Kernel response from OS.
+Small and average-sized DOS and DDOS can be reduced by modifying network filters, HTTP services, and the Kernel response from the OS.
 Then why not big DDOS attacks?
 Few data centers can assist their clients with a valid anti-DDoS service.

-In an organization, if you run your DNS servers, then you are at risk of a DDoS attack.
-Your entire usage regarding bandwidth, packet per second, will possibly cause a significant setback.
+If you run your DNS servers in an organization, you are at risk of a DDoS attack.
+Your entire bandwidth usage, packets per second, will possibly cause a significant setback.
 The situation might worsen when your ISP does not apply a null route to your IP address.

 In such conditions, you can only hire an anti-DDoS expert service.
-These services can be Akamai, Cloudflare, and Incapsula.
-They can ease or lessen DDoS attacks in the best available way.
-Moreover, you can keep your DNS servers safe and protected so they can respond at all times.
+An expert can ease or lessen DDoS attacks in the best available way.
+Moreover, you can keep your DNS servers safe and protected so they can always respond.

 Share this article